Audit, Structural and cohesion funds/ESIF

 About this course

-2. The rules on the RRF.
-We will explain its legal base, its functioning and effects.
-The advantages of the RRF as an additional funding framework, but also the risks and the challenges of having these different funding tools available at the same time, will be presented and discussed;
+1. The rules of ESIFs and RRF: they will explain briefly the rules of the ESIFs and discuss in depth those of the RRF; in particular, its legal base, functioning and effects.
+They will highlight the advantages of the RRF as an additional funding framework, but also the risks and the challenges of having these different funding tools available at the same time;

-4. Working in teams and sharing of experience: the programme includes several practical workshops where participants will develop together their knowledge and experience on a selection of proposed topics, and share their own experience on performance measuring within their own organisation;
+5. Sharing of experiences by the participants: through several practical workshops, where participants will together develop their knowledge on a selection of proposed topics, they will also get the opportunity to share their own experiences on performance measuring within their own organisation.

-After the presentations, participants will be able to choose the topic they prefer to work on from several real-life case studies proposed in different fields.
+After the presentations, participants will be able to choose the topic of their preference to work on from several real-life case studies proposed in different fields.
 The participants will work in small groups with direct involvement and guidance from the ECA Experts.
 This way, the participants will gain practical experience on how to carry out a performance audit in their institution.

-Participants will increase and improve their practical knowledge on measuring results.
-Because of the way the programme will be presented, participants will also be able to apply this knowledge to the development of a results-based analysis system within their organisations for the 2021–2027 programming period.
+You will increase your practical knowledge on measuring results and be able to apply this knowledge to the development of a results-based analysis system within your organisation.

-Audit, managing and certifying authorities, intermediate bodies, beneficiaries of EU funds and independent auditors dealing with, or interested in EU-funded projects and programmes.
-Also relevant for consulting companies specialized in auditing EU co-funded programmes and projects, and representatives of ministries dealing with, and responsible for public spending (national and EU money).
+Audit, managing and certifying authorities, intermediate bodies, beneficiaries of EU funds and independent auditors dealing with or interested in EU-funded projects and programmes.
+Also relevant for consulting companies specialised in auditing EU co-funded programmes and projects, and representatives of ministries dealing with and responsible for public spending (national and EU money).

 Madrid (ES)